costafilhojoao/Research/Accounting for Mexican Business Cycles/README.md

 ```
 and continue from there.
 The previous remarks on the setwd() commands also apply.

+### Calibration

+The script [calibration.R](DSGE/calibration.R) uses data from the [Penn World Table](https://www.rug.nl/ggdc/productivity/pwt/) (version 10.0), the World Development Indicators, and the data for the imported intermediate goods share of GDP (%) to calculate the parameters used in the quantitative exercises presented in Section 3.3 of the paper.
+See Section A.3 of the appendix for more details on the data sources.

 ### Simulation

 I use [Dynare]([DSGE/WITS-Product-MEX.xlsx](https://www.dynare.org/)) for simulating the model.
 Run the [mex.mod](DSGE/mex.mod) mod file in Matlab with the